RealTreasury/GatherTogether/README.md

 list or pressing <kbd>Esc</kbd>.
 For sublists with numbered placeholders such as "Meet people from 5 different countries," tapping a placeholder lets you enter the actual item name so each country can be recorded individually.
-Daily challenges like "Complete random acts of kindness" provide text fields so you can jot down exactly what was done each day.
 An "Invite a Friend" button lets you quickly share the site link using your device's native share sheet or by copying the invite text to the clipboard.